-Recent Accounting Standards Not Yet Adopted.
+Recently Adopted Accounting Standards.

 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes" as part of its initiative to reduce complexity in the accounting standards.
 The standard eliminates certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The standard also clarifies and simplifies other aspects of the accounting for income taxes.
-The standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-Early adoption is permitted.
-The Company is currently evaluating the impact that this guidance will have on its financial position and results of operations, if any.
+The Company adopted ASU 2019-12 in fiscal year 2021 and the standard did not have a material impact on its consolidated financial statements.